-- Familiarize Students with Raft Foundations and Retaining walls. - Equip student with concepts of design of different types of RCC water tanks. - Understand Concepts of flat slabs - Familiarize different types of Bunkers, Silos and Chimneys. - Understand different types of transmission towers.
+1. Familiarize Students with Raft Foundations and Retaining walls.

+- 2.Equip student with concepts of design of different types of RCC water tanks. - 3.Explain the concepts of flat slabs - 4.
+Familiarize different types of Bunkers, Silos and Chimneys. - 5.
+Classify the different types of transmission towers.

-- CO1:- Design raft foundations and different types of RCC retaining walls, RCC water tanks - CO2:- Carryout analysis and design of flat slabs - CO3:- Design of RCC Bunkers, Silos and Chimneys - CO4:- Understand various types of transmission towers and loading on them.
+CO1:- Design raft foundations and different types of RCC retaining walls, RCC water tanks

+CO2:- Carryout analysis and design of flat slabs

+CO3:- Design of RCC Bunkers, Silos and Chimneys

+CO4:- Classify various types of transmission towers and loading on them.